Monte Sereno, California

 It should be noted that because death from dehydration is not an uncomfortable process, an individual with end stage dementia or who is actively dying in a hospital from other causes should be given the choice (or their responsible party) to limit fluid intake to whatever level is adequate to the person.

-If you or a loved one has been abused or neglected in a long-term care facility, please contact the Law Offices of Ben Yeroushalmi for a free consultation.
+If you or a loved one has been abused or neglected in a long-term care facility, please contact the Yeroushalmi Law for a free consultation.
 We are prepared to advocate on your behalf until a just resolution is served.